 2. The Outrageous

 While animated or 3D signs are found throughout Japan, none are as outrageous or as eye-catching as the ones in Osaka.
 A major tourist attraction nowadays, particularly at Dotonbori and Shinsekai, these unbelievable signs also remind tourists that Osaka is celebrated as the gourmet capital of Japan.
 The city is the so-called kitchen of the nation.

 3. The Majestic

-Though it is a reconstruction of the original, few sights nowadays are as representative of Japan as majestic Osaka Castle, and when viewed under the evening sky, few sights express “Welcome to Japan!” as grandly as the beloved symbol.
+Though it is a reconstruction of the original, few sights nowadays are as representative of Japan as majestic Osaka Castle.
+When viewed under the evening sky, few sights express “Welcome to Japan!” as grandly as the beloved symbol too.

 4. The Delicious